Newcastle Art Gallery Guides

 The Gallery Guides were established at Newcastle Art Gallery in March 1972 by then Director David Thomas.
 At the time they provided guided tours to visitors of the 'Newcastle City Art Gallery', as it was then known, which was located on the second floor of the War Memorial Cultural Centre, adjacent to the gallery's current home.
 To quote an early edition of the Newcastle Art Gallery Society magazine, ARTEMIS (Jan–Feb 1972) the aim of guiding was to “. . . awaken curiosity, widen horizons and above all stimulate an appetite for a return visit”.
-The sentiment still stands true more than forty years on.
+The sentiment still stands true more than fifty years on.

 Today, the Gallery Guides continue to provide high quality services to the Gallery and its visitors, presenting over 300 guided tours annually.
 The Guides are a dedicated body of volunteers who present different types of tours for a wide range of audiences, including education groups and visitors with special needs.

 As a body, the Newcastle Art Gallery Guides are founding members of a national body formed in 1976, the Association of Australian Gallery Guiding Organisations (AAGGO).
 They are also a founding member of the Newcastle Art Gallery Foundation, which was established in 1978.